 I might add that I went the week before Christmas.
 All capitals were decorated for the holidays, and there were fascinating Christmas markets in all capitals but Warsaw.
 The only disadvantage of going this time of year (apart from the temperature) is that I saw nothing of the scenery outside the capitals.
 The evenings are too dark.
 Making this trip during the summer months would add an extra dimension to it.

-Subscribe and receive early notification of my activities on this blog.
+Subscribe and receive early notification of my activities on this website.